 A List of Needs

-I love the self-care alphabet for its simplicity.
+I love my bullet journal self-care alphabet for its simplicity.
 However, I realized as I was making the list that there were more things I wanted to include.
 I also realized that certain activities would really only work for me if I was in a specific mood.

 I put a lot of thought into it and realized that when I’m feeling overwhelmed or stressed, it’s typically for one of a handful of reasons.
 Either I’m tired and need of a break, I’m lonely, I’m feeling physically unwell, or I’m not making enough time for things that I love.